yukaizou2015/module-stats/pdf/talk.md

 ---
-title: ReproNim workshop: The use of p-values in brain imaging and statistical aspects in reproducibility
+title: ReproNim workshop - The use of p-values in brain imaging and statistical aspects in reproducibility
 shortitle: Evil p-values
 subtitle: A reproducibility perspective
 date:  Aug 2nd 2018